clj-commons/metrics-clojure/docs/source/metrics/timers.rst

 Timers
 ======

-Timers record the time it takes to do stuff.
+Timers record the time it takes to do things.
+They're a bit like histograms where the value being recorded is time.

+Timers should be a fairly intuitive concept.
+They can tell you things like:

+    75% of all searches took 0.5 seconds or less.
+95% of all searches took 1.0 seconds or less.

+Timers also track the rate of the timed events, so it's like they have a meter metric built-in for convenience.

 Creating
 --------